Rocket Raccoon: Fictional character biography

-Rocket Raccoon acts as the "Guardian of the Keystone Quadrant", an area of outer space sealed off from the rest of the cosmos by the so-called Galacian Wall.
-Rocket is captain of the starship Rack 'n' Ruin, and he and his first mate Wal Rus (a talking walrus) come from the planet Halfworld in the Keystone Quadrant, an abandoned colony for the mentally ill where the animal companions were genetically manipulated to grant them human level intelligence and bipedal body construction for many to become caretakers of the inmates.
-Rocket was Halfworld's chief law officer ("ranger") who protected the colony against various threats.
+Rocket Raccoon is the "Guardian of the Keystone Quadrant", an area of outer space sealed off from the rest of the cosmos by the Galacian Wall.
+Rocket is captain of the starship Rack 'n' Ruin, and he and his first mate Wal Rus come from the planet Halfworld in the Keystone Quadrant, an abandoned colony for the mentally ill whose animals were transformed into anthropomorphic forms to care for the inmates.
+Rocket was Halfworld's chief law officer ("ranger"), who protected it from various threats.

 At one point, Judson Jakes tried to steal the Halfworld Bible, but was thwarted by Rocket and various animal associates.
 Later, Lord Dyvyne abducted Rocket's friend Lylla Otter, and Jakes began the Toy War.
 As the Toy War continued, Blackjack O'Hare teamed up with Rocket, and Rocket was reunited with Lylla.
 The Rack 'n' Ruin was soon destroyed, as Judson Jakes and Lord Dyvyne teamed up to kill Rocket Raccoon.
 Rocket Raccoon and his friends cured the Loonies of their mental illnesses, as Judson Jakes and Lord Dyvyne were apparently killed.
 Rocket and the animals as well as the robots left Halfworld and took off into space for their own adventures.
 Some time later, Rocket was revealed to have been a laboratory subject on the Stranger's planet, and escaped his captivity there.